thusharanavod123/finalportfolio/README.md

-Portfolio Project
-This repository contains my personal portfolio code, built with TypeScript.
-It showcases my projects, skills, and professional background in a modern and responsive design.

-Table of Contents
-Overview

-Features

-Installation

-Usage

-Development

-License

-Contributing

 Overview
 This portfolio project was developed using TypeScript to ensure robust type checking and improved maintainability of the codebase.
 It presents my work in an engaging and professional layout that adapts well to different devices and screen sizes.